-Basil is king of the summer garden, the most popular annual herb in America, and the subject of adulation and festivals.
+D asil is king of the summer garden, the most popular annual herb in America, and the subject of adulation and festivals.
 It is fast-growing, prolific, and the essential ingredient in an array of lively summer dishes.
 The basil crown is found atop pesto, that rich, oily, green Italian paste that celebrates summer breezes and warm friendship.
-Not only is basil a valuable tool in the kitchen, several of its forms are also highly ornamental and dress the landscape with the landscape with their wondrous shapes and colors.
-Basils are native to tropical climes and are considered annuals in our climate because they are hardy to only 32°F. They require a minimum of four hours of direct sun per day.
-They should be planted in a soil that is rich, loamy, and well-drained with a pH range of 4.3 to 8.2.
+Not only is basil a valuable tool in the kitchen, several of its forms are also highly ornamental and dress the landscape with their wondrous shapes and colors.
+Basil is native to tropical climes and are considered annuals in our climate because they are hardy to only 32°F. Plants require a minimum of four hours of direct sun per day and should be planted in a soil that is rich, loamy, and well-drained with a pH range of 4.3 to 8.2.
 Height is quite variable amongst the different forms, ranging from10 inches to 4 feet tall.
-Basils are available at the end of April, but please, don't plant them outdoors until the warmth of frost free mid May because these tender plants react unfavorably to cool, damp weather.
+Basil are available at the end of April, but please, don't plant them outdoors until the warmth of frost free mid May because these tender plants react unfavorably to cool, damp weather.

-African Blue Basil.
-Ocimum x 'African Blue'.
-This highly ornamental hybrid basil has green leaves heavily brushed with purple; leaf veins and stems are also purple.
-Growth is continuous and flower production is prodigious; pinching is not necessary.
-This is a plant of unguarded splendor.
-Camphorated aroma.
-Plants grow rapidly and average 3 to 4 feet high.
+Amethyst Basil.
+Ocimum basilicum 'Amethyst Improved'.
+Purple Genovese type.
+Nearly black, large, turned down leaves.
+Plants are 16 to 20 inches tall.

 Anise Basil.
 Ocimum basilicum 'Anise'.
 Heart-shaped green leaves have a spicy anise aroma with hints of mint and citrus.
 Stems have a reddish-purple blush; flowers are light pink.
 Plants average 24 inches high.